ga4gh/data-security/AAI/AAIConnectProfile.md

             [Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata)
             that may be reachable by a Claim Clearinghouse.

-        4. Visa Issuer MUST support public-facing `/token` or `/userinfo` endpoint.
-When presented with a valid Visa Access Token, the /token endpoint MUST return a success status and MAY return the current values for GA4GH Claims that were included within the Visa Access Token, however returning GA4GH Claims from the /token endpoint for Visa Access Tokens is OPTIONAL.
-(NOTE: I don't really understand the distinction being made here.)
+        4. Visa Issuer MUST support public-facing /userinfo endpoint.
+When presented with a valid Visa Access Token, the /userinfo endpoint MUST return a success status and MAY return the current values for GA4GH Claims that were included within the Visa Access Token, however returning GA4GH Claims from the /userinfo endpoint for Visa Access Tokens is OPTIONAL.

-        5. If the Visa Access Token's `exp` exceeds the `iat` by more than 1 hour, the Visa Issuer should expect Claim Clearinghouses to use [Access Token Polling](#at-polling) and MUST provide a means to revoke Visa Access Tokens.
-The `/token` or `/userinfo` endpoint MUST return an HTTP status 401 as per [RFC6750 section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1) when provided an Visa Access Token that has completed the revocation process.
+        1. If the Visa Access Token's `exp` exceeds the `iat` by more than 1 hour, the Visa Issuer should expect Claim Clearinghouses to use [Access Token Polling](#at-polling) and MUST provide a means to revoke Visa Access Tokens.
+The Token or UserInfo Endpoint MUST return an HTTP status 401 as per [RFC6750 section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1) when provided an Visa Access Token that has completed the revocation process.

-        6. The JWS header MUST NOT have `jku` specified.
+        2. The JWS header MUST NOT have `jku` specified.

-        7. Visa Issuer MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).
+        3. Visa Issuer MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

-    2. <a name="term-visa-document-token"></a> <a name="term-embedded-document-token"></a>
+    1. <a name="term-visa-document-token"></a> <a name="term-embedded-document-token"></a>
        **Visa Document Token** -- The Visa Issuer does not need to be a OIDC provider, and MAY provide tokens of this type without any revocation process.

-        1. The JWS header contains `jku` as specified by [RFC7515 Section 4.1.2](https://tools.ietf.org/html/rfc7515#section-4.1.2), and provides the corresponding public-facing endpoint to fetch the public key used to sign the Visa Document Token.
+        1. The JWS header contains `jku` as specified by [RFC7515 Section 4.1.2](https://tools.ietf.org/html/rfc7515#section-4.1.2), and provides the corresponding endpoint to fetch the public key used to sign the Visa Document Token.

         2. Follows the [Visa Document Token